AGM

 It should be noted that the BHA stipulates that jockeys carry whips.

-might support whipping a horse if that meant a win, they also did not want their pleasure marred by a feeling they were supporting cruelty.
+We singled out the punters for the next triangle and considered that though they did not want to lose their money, so might support whipping a horse if that meant a win, they also did not want their pleasure marred by a feeling they were supporting cruelty.

 (A thought which is not wholly relevant to this analysis is that Towcester Racecourse in Northamptonshire, one of Britain’s 60 racecourses, will be banning the use of the conventional whip after October 5.